mikiw/DeFiTaxCalculator/README.md

 Death Crypto And Taxes, only sure things to come in the future!
 Still not sure about death...

 ## Info
-I started my task by getting transactions from Etherscan.
-Later I realized that Etherscan doesn't provide all data in a clean way as they do on-page so to interpret contracts transactions inputs I used the Nethereum library.
+I started this project by getting transactions from Etherscan.
+Later I realized that Etherscan doesn't provide all data in a clean way as they do on-page so to interpret contracts transactions inputs so I used the Nethereum library.

 I'm not sure if any API provides clean data from Uniswap contracts, maybe tenderly.co does.
-Anyway, I wanted to "read in all ETH transfers" and avoid too many APIs requests so decided to go low level with reading contract inputs (https://docs.soliditylang.org/en/develop/abi-spec.html).
+Anyway, I decided to go low level with reading contract inputs (https://docs.soliditylang.org/en/develop/abi-spec.html).
 This solution reads all contracts inputs so it can also handle other DeFi protocols even when APIs for them don't exist.

-This solution can also be rewritten to use only web3 so we could only interact with a local or remote Ethereum node using HTTP, IPC or WebSocket and avoid Etherscan or any APIs.
-We could also get prices of tokens from oracles.
-I guess it's a topic for another conversation whether to use API or not, it's a question about money, security (DNS spoofing), scalability, SLA etc..

 If I could back time I would use node.js and web3, it would be easier and faster to write this in JS comparing to exotic Nethereum in C#.
 Nethereum is poorly documented and a lot of basic web3 functions are still missing there.